Back to top

 In this article we look at vascular dementia, its symptoms and treatment options available.

-Vascular dementia is the second most common form of dementia after Alzheimer’s disease, according to Dementia Australia, and is associated with disease in the blood vessels in the brain.
+Vascular dementia is the second most common form of dementia after Alzheimer’s disease, according to Dementia Australia, and is associated with problems of blood circulation to the brain.

 There are many types of vascular dementia, with the two most common forms being Multi-infarct dementia and Binswanger’s disease.